 Mr. Panos Pellas, captain of 53.54 metre O’Rama has been actively involved in the marine industry for over 23 years.
-He first began on board the merchant marine vessel Pacific Trader from there he moved into cruise ships with Celebrity Cruises before entering into the world of luxury yachts.
+He first began on board the merchant marine vessel Pacific Trader from there he moved into cruise ships with Celebrity Cruises before entering into the world of luxury yacht charters.

 Throughout his career he has sailed extensively around Greece and its surrounding islands.
 Here he shares his experience of sailing from Athens down to Corfu via the Corinth Canal.